ISAITB/docs-tdl/source/constructs/index.rst

     @to, yes, The target variable to assign the result of the expression to.
     @append, no, Used if the ``to`` variable is a ``list`` to append the result to.
 Can be "true" or "false".
     @type, no, Used to explicitly specify the type of variable to create (e.g. if the ``to`` is an entry in a ``map``).
-    @lang, no, The expression language prefix to use to evaluate the contained expression (see :ref:`test-case-namespaces` and :ref:`test-case-expressions`).
+    @lang, no, The expression language prefix to use to evaluate the contained expression (see :ref:`test-case-namespaces-languages` and :ref:`test-case-expressions`).
     @source, no, A variable reference to identify a source ``object`` variable upon which the expression should be evaluated.
     @asTemplate, no, Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
 By default this is "false".
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.